Governors

 2024 Governance Update from the Chair of Governors, David Davidson:

-The Governing Body continues to acknowledge and appreciate the hard work of staff, students and parents/careers that allows the continued evolution of the Federation and positive outcomes for our students.
+The Governing Body continues to acknowledge and appreciate the hard work of staff, students and parents/careers that allows for the continued evolution of the Federation and positive outcomes for our students.

 This year, a key focus is to continue to drive forward and embed improvements in teaching and learning that are in-line with our schools’ individual improvement plans.